joe-easley/dashboard/README.md

 This project will query the government covid dashboard, and generate graphs.

 Current supported queries supported:

-- Cases by specimen date
+- Using --dataType you can specify the data you want to search for
+    - Deaths can be searched using: "newDeaths28DaysByDeathDate", "cumDeaths28DaysByDeathDate",
+                            "cumDeaths28DaysByDeathDateRate"
+        - Cases can be searched from nation down to local tier local authority

+    - Cases can be searched using: "newCasesBySpecimenDate", "cumCasesBySpecimenDateRate", "newPillarOneTestsByPublishDate", "newPillarTwoTestsByPublishDate", "newPillarTwoTestsByPublishDate", "newPillarFourTestsByPublishDate"
+        - Deaths can be searched for at nation and regional levels

 - Locations: ltla, utla, nation
-- Durations: fortnight, month, allTime or you can specify a number of days
+- Durations: fortnight, month, allTime or you can specify a number of days as an integer eg "100"

 Build your query as below on the command line:

-`python Visualisations.py --areaType="ltla" --areaName="manchester" --duration="allTime"
+`python Visualisations.py --dataType="newCasesBySpecimenDate" --areaType="ltla" --areaName="manchester" --duration="allTime"
 `